PSAdamH/Unit13-Work/Documentation/documentation.md

  # Stakeholders
 ## Customers
-+ The website needs to have information on the product there selling in the case of a phone shop, the brand, model, camera resolusion
++ The website needs to have information on the product their selling in the case of a phone shop, the brand, model, camera resolution
-+ The needs to be easly accessible for everyone
++ The needs to be easily accessible for everyone
 + The website needs to be easy to navigate and easy to find things
 + The Website needs to have an insial rendering of under 2 seconds
 ## Owners
-+ The website needs to look good as this will repersent your brand
++ The website needs to look good as this will represent your brand
 + The website needs to look professional
 + The website needs to bring in business and money
 + The programmers need to be cheap because the owners dont want to pay more the they need